 Cornell Chicken is often served with Syracuse Salt Potatoes, small white local potatoes boiled in salty water.
 The area is also a major cabbage producer, so Waldorf Slaw is another natural NY themed side.
 Wash it all down with a white wine from the Finger Lakes.
 Riesling is the strong suit there.
 End the feast with Concord Grape Pie a unique invention from nearby Canandaigua Lake topped with a scoop of ice cream from The Cornell Ag School’s Dairy Bar where they students are taught to make it properly.
 I’ll have the world’s best butter pecan, please.

 Below is my slightly modernized version of Dr. Baker’s Original Recipe.
-I found Dr. Baker's original recipe just a bit salty with three tablespoons, so I cut it back to one.
+I found the original recipe to be just a bit salty with three tablespoons, so I cut it back to one.
 He recommends cooking it over an open flame without a cover, but that method often yields charred skin, flareups, and soot deposits by the time it is cooked through.
 It works much better if you start it low and slow on the indirect heat side, and then move it over the direct heat at the end to crisp the skin, using the reverse sear technique.
 I have also built in a precaution that will make working with raw eggs safer.

-3) Set up the grill for 2-zone cooking.
-Try to get the indirect side in the 225°F range.
-If you're in a hurry, you can take it up to 325°F, but I prefer low and slow.
-Sprinkle the rub on all sides of the meat.
+- Fire up.
+Set up the grill for 2-zone cooking.
+Try to get the indirect side in the 225°F (107°C) range.
+If you're in a hurry, you can take it up to 325°F (163°C), but I prefer low and slow.
+Sprinkle the rub and black pepper on all sides of the meat.

 - Cook.
 Place the chicken over the indirect zone and close the lid.
 Every 5 to 10 minutes baste with the marinade in a dabbing motion rather than a painting motion, being careful to not wash off the rub, turn the chickens on both sides, and move the ones closer to the heat away and the ones away closer.